 - Launch the Looper app and click the plus button in the bottom-left corner.

-- In the bottom right corner of the Looper, click on the two red arrows.
+- In the bottom right corner of the Looper, click on the circular arrow.

-- Click the checkmark at the end of the red line to apply the changes to your video.
+- Click set loops at the end of the red line to apply the changes to your video.

 - Choose the appropriate landscape mode for your video, depending on whether you filmed it vertically or horizontally.

 At the end of the process, you should see a success message.
 If you want to view your newly looped video, go to your Photos app.

 Many apps on the market won’t let you record loop videos with audio.
 In addition, you may have to pay to use the service.
 But Looper is different.
 The app allows you to loop videos that have audio for free.

 Just like any video editor, Looper has its downsides too.
 Here’s the most annoying:

 - On the camera roll, the videos are sorted from the oldest to the newest.
 Consequently, if your video is new and you have many videos and images on your camera roll, you might find yourself scrolling endlessly towards the button.